-Posted in Education, Government, High School, History, Politics, Religion, Science, Slavery, Society, World War Two
+Posted in Education, Government, High School, History, Religion, Science, Slavery, Society, US Politics, World War Two

 The March for Women’s Rights was nice and all, and it’s encouraging to see so many people flock to airports around the country to protest the Muslim ban, but overall I’m extremely pessimistic right now.
 Today we saw how easy it is to replace a democracy with a dictatorship, checks and balances be damned.
 Continue reading

-Posted in Emigration / Immigration, Government, Politics, Religion, Society, Writing Prompt Responses
+Posted in Emigration / Immigration, Government, Religion, Society, US Politics, Writing Prompt Responses

 On July 14, a man ran his truck into crowds of people enjoying the Bastille Day fireworks in Nice, France, killing eighty-some and wounding so many others.